Human rights statement

 We mitigate and manage the risk of modern slavery through a range of controls and due diligence processes.
 These include:

-- partnering with survivor charities to support victims in regaining financial independence.
+- working with survivor charities to support victims in regaining financial independence.

-- establishing a cross-business working group to co-ordinate initiatives, insights and learnings.
+- an internal, cross-functional working group that enables us to co-ordinate initiatives, insights and learnings.

 In addition, we work with modern slavery charities to build our own knowledge and understanding on how we can best respond to the needs of vulnerable customers.